SELF PSYCHOLOGY, MOTIVATIONAL SYSTEMS THEORY, AND RELATIONAL PSYCHOANALYSIS

 As a psychoanalyst, I am committed to helping explicate in a comprehensive manner the inner narrative of patients, co-journeying with them to understand how come the narrative makes sense given their learned experience, and develop theoretically informed hypotheses about what each one needs to cultivate their personal tendrils of growth.
 This method is particularly useful for:

-Using these conceptual tools, my mission is to help you fulfill The Prime Directive: Why does it make sense that I am having these set of problems with these people in those situations right now in my life, and what can I do to be more effective and satisfied in these relationships?
+Why does it make sense that I am having these sets of problems with these people in these situations in my life, and what can I do to be more effective and satisfied in these relationships.